cowdude/flapi/Readme.md

 cd "$GOPATH/src/github.com/cowdude/flapi"

 # build the server and the docker image (cold builds take a long, long time)
-# Try to proceed to the next step as you wait, which also takes a while
+# Try proceeding to the next step as you wait, which will also take a while
-make docker-image
+docker build -t flapi:dev .
 ```

 ---